sfw/comanda/README.md

 ## Database Operations

-COMandA supports database operations as input and output in the YAML DSL.
+Comanda supports database operations as input and output in the YAML workflow.
 Currently, PostgreSQL is supported.

 ### Database Configuration